Flexible Legacy Estate Plan

 • Certification of Trust.

-• Pour-Over Wills for each spouse.
+• Pour-Over Will for each spouse.

 • Power of Attorney for Health Care for each spouse.